kdbrian/Urban-Dict/README.md

   - compose navigation
   - compose ; stateflow, sharedflow, and livedata
   - firebase; realtime database, analytics, crashlytics

+# As an add on, I recently discovered this tool called [Emerge](https://www.emergetools.com/) from spotify developers blog
+its tool used by devs from companies like openAI and my best **Spotify**
+- Some of the feature I want to be using from this app include.
+  - Performance analysis.
+  - Size analysis
+  - Launcher Booster

 ## Lets rock on, only few days till we get a job.